hidny/CuboidSimplePhaseNetSearch/README.md

 https://matrixcalc.org/ gives this:
 9.4956226893
-I also took pictures and got the exact form from wolframalpha.
+I also took screenshots of the exact form of the solution from wolframalpha.
 (See the pics folder)

 That means that for every layer you add to the 1x1xN cuboid, you get around 9.5 times more possible configurations.